Theatre: The Complete Works of William Shakespeare (abridged)

 One Steve Limit: Averted.
 The company calls multiple people "Bob" claiming it's easier for them to remember.

 Radio Drama: The play was adapted into a six-part radio series in Britain, with episodes dealing with Romeo and Juliet, Hamlet, the remainder of the tragedies, the comedies, the histories and the life of William Shakespeare.
 The format effectively doubled the length of the stage show and enabled the troupe to expand jokes and add new material.
-This included "special guests", more raps and recreations of the origins of the Capulet/Montague feud and the lost Shakespeare play "Cardenio".
+This included "special guests" (Reed "impersonating" people like Oprah and Helena Bonham Carter), more raps and recreations of the origins of the Capulet/Montague feud and the lost Shakespeare play "Cardenio".

 The Danza: Actors will generally just use their own names for the show, as the original run did.